bpbond/cosore/README.md

 ## Data access

-* The easiest way to get the data is on the [Releases](https://github.com/bpbond/cosore/releases) page.
+R users will find it easiest to install this package and then use the functions above.
+Anyone can also download flat (csv) files from the [Releases](https://github.com/bpbond/cosore/releases) page.

 ## Priorities